Capital market

 A capital market is a financial market in which long-term debt (over a year) or equity-backed securities are bought and sold, in contrast to a money market where short-term debt is bought and sold.
 Capital markets channel the wealth of savers to those who can put it to long-term productive use, such as companies or governments making long-term investments.
 Financial regulators like Securities and Exchange Board of India (SEBI), Bank of England (BoE) and the U.S. Securities and Exchange Commission (SEC) oversee capital markets to protect investors against fraud, among other duties.

 Transactions on capital markets are generally managed by entities within the financial sector or the treasury departments of governments and corporations, but some can be accessed directly by the public.
-As an example, in the United States, any American citizen with an internet connection can create an account with TreasuryDirect and use it to buy bonds in the primary market, though sales to individuals form only a tiny fraction of the total volume of bonds sold.
+As an example, in the United States, any American citizen with an internet connection can create an account with TreasuryDirect and use it to buy bonds in the primary market.
+However, sales to individuals form only a small fraction of the total volume of bonds sold.
 Various private companies provide browser-based platforms that allow individuals to buy shares and sometimes even bonds in the secondary markets.
 There are many thousands of such systems, most serving only small parts of the overall capital markets.
-Entities hosting the systems include stock exchanges, investment banks, and government departments.
+Entities hosting the systems include investment banks, stock exchanges and government departments.
 Physically, the systems are hosted all over the world, though they tend to be concentrated in financial centres like London, New York, and Hong Kong.

 Definition

 A capital market can be either a primary market or a secondary market.
 In a primary market, new stock or bond issues are sold to investors, often via a mechanism known as underwriting.
 The main entities seeking to raise long-term funds on the primary capital markets are governments (which may be municipal, local or national) and business enterprises (companies).
 Governments issue only bonds, whereas companies often issue both equity and bonds.
-The main entities purchasing the bonds or stock include pension funds, hedge funds, sovereign wealth funds, and less commonly wealthy individuals and investment banks trading on their own behalf.
+The main entities purchasing the bonds or stock on primary markets include pension funds, hedge funds, sovereign wealth funds, and less commonly wealthy individuals and investment banks trading on their own behalf.
 In the secondary market, existing securities are sold and bought among investors or traders, usually on an exchange, over-the-counter, or elsewhere.
 The existence of secondary markets increases the willingness of investors in primary markets, as they know they are likely to be able to swiftly cash out their investments if the need arises.

 A second important division falls between the stock markets (for equity securities, also known as shares, where investors acquire ownership of companies) and the bond markets (where investors become creditors).